saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

     ```
     For example:
     ```
-    /mnt/local=RW:/mnt/remote=NC:/mnt/remote-teamdrive=NC /mnt/unionfs
+    /mnt/local=RW:/mnt/remote=NC:/mnt/NAME_OF_THE_REMOTE_YOU_JUST_CREATED=NC /mnt/unionfs
     ```
     Note: that MUST BE all one line, just as it is in the original unedited file.
-If you want to split this into two lines for readability, add a line continuation character to the previous line, like this:
-    ```
-    /mnt/local=RW:/mnt/remote=NC:/mnt/remote-teamdrive=NC \
-    /mnt/unionfs
-    ```
-    THAT IS TWO LINES.
-This will not work:
-    ```
-    /mnt/local=RW:/mnt/remote=NC:/mnt/remote-teamdrive=NC \ /mnt/unionfs
-    ```

     Just like the rclone_vfs service, reload and restart: